Equal opportunities at the MPIK

 Gender equality officer

-Compatibility of family and work at the MPIK
+Compatibility of work and family at the MPIK

-Thanks to our generous flextime regulations and the general option of working part-time or on a teleworking basis, we can offer a high degree of flexibility to not only the employees who are parents, but also the ones with dependent family members.
-Moreover, we are in contact with other scientific organizations in the Heidelberg region to support our researchers in the field of dual careers.
+To help making professional challenges compatible with private family interests, we at MPIK offer extensive support to our employees.
+Thanks to our generous flextime regulations and the general option of working on a teleworking basis or, depending on the position, part-time, we can offer a high degree of flexibility.
+This applies not only to employees who are parents, but also the ones with dependent family members.
+Moreover, we are in contact with other scientific organizations in the Heidelberg region to support our researchers in dual careers cases.

-There is a kindergarten "Quantenzwerge" (Quantum Dwarves) on our institute grounds, which is sponsored by the city of Heidelberg.
-Here, our employees, supported by the MPG, can get a childcare place (subject to availability) for toddlers (from the age of 6 months) or a kindergarten for children.
-In addition to the immediate proximity to the workplace, the "Quantenzwerge” offers long opening hours (07:00 - 17:00) and the advantage of taking care during the (school) holidays throughout the year.
+Initiated by our institute, there is a kindergarten in our grounds called "Quantenzwerge", which is sponsored by the city of Heidelberg.
+Supported by the MPG, our employees can get a childcare place (with preference but subject to availability) for toddlers (from the age of 6 months) or kindergarten children.
+In addition to the immediate proximity to the workplace, the "Quantenzwerge” daycare offers long opening hours (07:00 - 17:00) and the advantage of taking care during the (school) holidays through the year.
+Reserved places are also available for our employees at three additional day care centres in Heidelberg.
+Furthermore, there is a parent-child room available at the institute, and in case of an emergency, our colleagues can look after their children in the offices.